codeforIATI/codeforiati.github.io/_posts/2020-08-14-iati-status.md

 It’s here:
 [https://status.codeforiati.org/](https://status.codeforiati.org/)

-It’s based on [open source code](https://github.com/IATI/IATI-Website-Tests) created by the IATI secretariat.
+It’s based on [open source code](https://github.com/IATI/IATI-Website-Tests) created by the IATI Secretariat's technical team [a number of years ago](https://github.com/IATI/IATI-Website-Tests/graphs/contributors).
 This code runs automated tests on various IATI services, to check they are performing as expected.
 For example:

 it checks the dashboard appears to have been updated recently It checks the validator correctly identifies some invalid XML as such